 Cycle 4: Travel occurring April 1 -- June 30.
 Due: April 8, 2024, at 5pm.
 Application will open for submissions on Monday, March 11th, at 8am.

 Information, Review Criteria, and Instructions

 The UIPDA provides funding to assist postdoctoral scholars and fellows in presenting their research at non-local professional conferences, meetings, symposia, and other academic gatherings.
 The funds are provided by the Graduate College and allocated by the UIPDA Executive Committee and Council of College Representatives to deserving applicants.
-A maximum of $500 will be awarded for travel within North America and $750 for travel to Alaska, Hawaii, or international destinations.
-June 1st, 2021 is the deadline to apply for the Spring 2021 awards.
+A maximum of $250 will be awarded for conferences attended virtually, $500 will be awarded for travel within North America and $750 for travel to Alaska, Hawaii, or international destinations.
+Check the COVID-19 Travel page for any questions regarding policies.

 - Applications for virtual conferences will be reviewed and considered for funding using similar criteria as regular travel award applications.
-Appropriate expenses are abstract submissions fees and registration fees.
+Appropriate expenses for virtually attended conferences are abstract submissions fees and registration fees.
+For in person conferences, abstract feels, registration, travel, and lodging fees are appropriate expenses.
 To apply, go here.

 To be eligible:

 1. Applicant must be in a paid postdoctoral scholar (FP01) or fellow (FP02) status at the University of Iowa at the time of application, conference, and reimbursement.
 The travel award will be paid out in a lump sum through the University Payroll Office and will be considered taxable income and taxes will be withheld.
 Winners will receive a document prior to the tax season for reporting this income.